-Right now, he’s working across the CRC’s Research Program 2, applying his technical expertise to assessing the viability of automation technology, in conventional greenhouses and in the emerging industry of smart modular indoor cropping.
+Right now, he’s working across the Future Food Systems CRC’s Research Program 2, applying his technical expertise to assessing the viability of automation technology, in conventional greenhouses and in the emerging industry of smart modular indoor cropping.

 For much of the past decade, Chris Lehnert has been poring over axles, sockets and circuitry, designing, constructing, testing and fine-tuning industrial and agricultural robots and automated systems for use in everything from environmental monitoring to large-scale industrial management and advanced indoor horticulture.

 Soon after completing a Bachelor of Engineering at University of Queensland (UQ) and his doctorate at Queensland University of Technology (QUT), Dr Lehnert joined the Australian Centre for Robotic Vision (ACRV) on QUT’s Brisbane campus.

 ACRV, an Australian Research Council Centre of Excellence funded jointly by ARC, the Queensland Government, Cooperative Research Centres and industry, ran for 10 years, winding up in late 2019.
 It was replaced by QCR, also on QUT’s Brisbane campus, early in 2020.

 Through ACRV, Dr Lehnert collaborated extensively with industry and with researchers nationwide to deliver robotics with real-world application: smart, AI-enabled bots and automated systems to pick fruit, manage weeds, monitor crown of thorns starfish on Queensland’s Great Barrier Reef – even ‘pick and stow’ items to help ecommerce juggernaut Amazon solve its warehousing problems.